kamalbahadur/mfa/README.md

-This project demonstrates how to 2FA (2 Factor Authentication) is done using Google Authenticator.
+This project demonstrates how the 2FA (2 Factor Authentication) is done using Google Authenticator.

 # Requirement
 Depends on Postgres to save the user details and shared secret.
 The shared secret is not encrypted for simplicity.
 In production environment, this value should be encrypted.